Spectrum Internet Price Changes Over 13 Months

 Spectrum TV Package Prices After First Year Promotion Expires

 Spectrum is extremely cagey about the standard rate for their TV plans, partly because local broadcast fees, receiver leases, and other miscellaneous costs can cause the price to vary substantially depending on what market you live in.

-In this comparison, I’m evaluating the base cost of service before programming and TV equipment fees, fees for HD service, etc.
+In this comparison, I’m evaluating the base cost of service before programming and TV equipment fees, fees for HD service, premium channels and sports, etc.